Organisation armée secrète: Cultural references to the OAS

 The OAS is referenced in Ian Fleming's 1963 novel On Her Majesty's Secret Service.
 James Bond's future father-in-law Marc-Ange, the head of a Corsican crime faction known as Union Corse, refers to the OAS in chapter 24, due to the OAS having a French military helicopter in their possession.
 Because of the OAS indebtedness to Marc-Ange and the Union Corse, the helicopter is loaned to the MI-6 – Marc-Ange/Union Corse coalition endeavoring to thwart Ernst Stavro Blofeld's plot to unleash biological warfare in the UK's agricultural industry.

 The OAS featured prominently in Jack Higgins' 1964 novel Wrath of the Lion, in which the organization fictionally manages to suborn the crew of a French Navy submarine and use it for missions of revenge.

 Alain Cavalier's 1964 film L'Insoumis stars Alain Delon as a deserter from the French Foreign Legion who joins the OAS on a kidnapping mission.
 Cavalier had already addressed the issue in the 1962 film Le Combat dans l'île, starring Romy Schneider and Jean-Louis Trintignant.
-Despite not being named its acronym, the movie is set in the context of the campaign of bombings and assassinations by the OAS.
+Despite not being named, the movie is set in the context of the campaign of bombings and assassinations by the OAS.

+The OAS is referenced in Jean-Luc Godard's 1965 film Pierrot Le Fou.
+Members of the OAS waterboard Ferdinand (whom the film centers around) to get information about his lover Marianne, who has stolen 50,000 dollars from them.

 The OAS features prominently in the 1971 novel The Day of the Jackal by Frederick Forsyth, and its film adaptation.
 The story deals primarily with a fictional assassination plot against Charles de Gaulle, where the organisation hires a British contract killer (the Jackal) to kill de Gaulle.
 Bastien-Thiry and the Petit-Clamart plot figure prominently in the early sections of the story.

 The OAS is referenced in the Oliver Stone film JFK, as suspected conspirator Clay Shaw (played by Tommy Lee Jones) is alleged to have business connections with them.

+The OAS is referenced in Laurent Tuel's 2018 French miniseries Speakerine.
+In one of the subplots, a young man is drawn into the organization, delivering a bomb to a Paris restaurant.